holderl5/docker-hamster/README.md

 **TODO**

 - Make less layers
-- Related to above: make a multistage build
+- Related to above: make a multistage build?
 - Test hamster.db creation when it isn't provided